JEFF0824/Spark-big-data-project/README.md

   - Drop the missing value `NaN`
 - **Using PLSR**
   - PLSR is a Linear Regression Model with Multiple Input X and Multiple Output Y
-  - We make the input X and output Y do the principal component analysis(PCA) first and then do the coefficient estimation of linear regression model
+  - We make the input X and output Y do the principal component analysis(PCA) through axis rotation first and then do the coefficient estimation of linear regression model
   - Show the VIP score in each SVID step
 - **Result**